 Public schools in Taipei

-When it comes to public schooling, Taiwan is a good choice for expats wanting to move to a country where their children can learn in a Chinese-speaking environment while receiving a high standard of education.
+When it comes to public schooling, Taiwan is a good choice for expats wanting to move to a place where their children can learn in a Chinese-speaking environment while receiving a high standard of education.

 International schools in Taipei